peteroupc/CBOR/docs/PeterO.Cbor.ICBORTag.md

     PeterO.Cbor.CBORObject ValidateObject(
         PeterO.Cbor.CBORObject obj);

 Generates a CBOR object based on the data of another object.
-If the data s not valid, should throw a CBORException.
+If the data is not valid, should throw a CBORException.

 <b>Parameters:</b>